navikt/syfomoteadmin/README.md

 Where `<token>` is a personal access token with scope `read:packages`(and SSO enabled).

-The variables can alternatively be configured as environment variables or used in the command lines:
+The variables can alternatively be configured as environment variables or used in the command line:

 * `ORG_GRADLE_PROJECT_githubUser`
 * `ORG_GRADLE_PROJECT_githubPassword`